funkhaus/netlify-deploy/README.md

 ## Manual Deploy

 You can trigger a manual deploy by clicking the deploy button in the admin bar at the top of the WordPress dashboard.
 It updates in real time to show current build status.
-It will ask fro confirmation if the user tries to schedule multiple builds.
+It will ask for confirmation if the user tries to schedule multiple builds.

 ## Auto Deploy